 Based in Emeryville, California, Lilt has more than 150 distributed employees around the world with offices in Berlin, Dublin, London, and Indianapolis and a global talent network of translators.

 Making information universally accessible is at the core of Lilt’s mission.
 Between enabling the company's distributed workforce and supporting its customers, the Information Technology (IT) team underpins its global operations.

 Lilt had used a password manager before, but its last password manager experienced a data breach that put its vaults at risk.
 As Lilt scaled and hired new employees in multiple offices, the amount of company data and sensitive records grew as well.
 Matt Ritchie, Manager of IT and Customer Support at Lilt, said that the growing volume of records for end-users and administrators became “difficult to use, difficult to navigate and cumbersome.”

 Noting these challenges, the IT team began to evaluate alternative solutions for enterprise password management.
 They outlined a wishlist of capabilities in a future solution, including integrations with their SSO solution and Google Workspace, as well as automated onboarding and compliance with SOC2 and GDPR.

 User adoption and experience were also top priorities, especially a smooth mobile experience for executives and employees on the go.
-When users in any organisation resort to non-secure password habits because a solution isn’t simple or convenient to use, they undermine the cybersecurity offered by an enterprise password manager, while costing the helpdesk time and money for password-related tickets.
+When users in any organization resort to non-secure password habits because a solution isn’t simple or convenient to use, they undermine the cybersecurity offered by an enterprise password manager, while costing the help desk time and money for password-related tickets.

 Already in the midst of its evaluation process, Lilt was well-positioned to make a decision.
 But when their previous password manager suffered another breach, the initiative to switch solutions and better protect passwords turned into an imperative.